How Is Restless Legs Syndrome Treated?

 Many people with RLS have low iron levels in their blood or brain.
 Because of this, taking iron pills sometimes helps relieve the symptoms of RLS.1,2

-Iron supplements can cause side effects including an upset stomach and constipation, so not everyone can take iron.
+Iron supplements can cause side effects, including an upset stomach and constipation, so not everyone can take iron.
 Eating more red meat, lentils, spinach, and other foods high in iron may help too.
-Due to the dangers of iron overload and iron’s side effects, iron should only be taken with a doctor’s supervision.1,7,8
+Due to the dangers of iron overload and iron’s side effects, you should take iron only with a doctor’s supervision.1,7,8

 Prescription drugs for restless legs syndrome